 - THC oil

-As a consumer, it’s crucial to know the key differences in each as they pertain to health and medical benefits.
-A patient in search of a pain-relieving product may want to avoid THC oil altogether and choose CBD oil instead.
+As a consumer, it’s crucial to know the key differences in each as they pertain to health benefits.
+According to anecdotal evidence, a person in search of a potentially effective pain-relieving product may want to avoid THC oil altogether and choose CBD oil instead.
 Or, a user in hopes of experiencing a euphoric and energetic boost may be let down by a CBD product — because they should have picked the THC one.

 A Chemical So Great They Named It Twice